-The goal of the Medical Assistant Diploma program is to prepare competent entry-level medical assistants in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains required and necessary to prepare them for entry level positions such as clinical or administrative assistant, medical receptionist, and medical insurance biller.
+The goal of the Medical Assistant Diploma Program is to prepare competent entry-level medical assistants in the cognitive (Working knowledge), psychomotor (skills), and affective (behavior) learning domains required and necessary to prepare them for entry level positions such as clinical or administrative assistant, medical receptionist, and medical insurance biller.
+This program is divided into ten learning units called modules.
+The first nine modules, MAINTRO through H, are classroom modules.
+Students are required to complete all modules, starting with a prerequisite introductory module, MAINTRO, and continuing in any sequence until all modules have been completed.
+If students do not complete any portion of a module, the entire module must be repeated.